-It’s important that every employee who experiences a workplace injury/illness is given a personalized approach to assist them with recovery and returning to work.
-Managers set the tone for how the injured employee perceives the Workers’ Compensation benefit program.
-Understanding the basics of the program and the steps involved allows you to engage with the employee with more confidence and alleviate fears and concerns before they become stumbling blocks to healing and the business relationship.
+Every employee who experiences a workplace injury/illness deserves a personalized approach to assist them with recovery and their return to work.
+Managers set the tone for how the injured employees experience the Workers’ Compensation program.
+Understanding the basics of the program and the steps involved allows you, the manager, to engage with the employee with more confidence and alleviate fears and concerns.
+Managers are invited to contact Risk Management to learn more about workplace safety.

 Responding to a Workplace Injury/Illness

 Serious lacerations, loss of consciousness or life-threating injuries (among others) require immediate transportation by ambulance to the nearest hospital